morris-lab/CellOracle/docs/index.rst

 .. warning::
    CellOracle is still under development.
-It is a beta version.
-Functions in this package may change in the future release.
+It is currently a beta version.
+Functions in this package may change in a future release.

 News
 ====